Spray Painting Metal Hardware: Brass to Nickel

 The brass fixtures and hardware were starting to show their age and not in a good way.
 I bought new drawer and cabinet hardware, but there were two items that I could not find replacements for – the brass towel bars on the island and the push plates on a lazy Susan cabinet.

 They both got a spray paint makeover.
-I will show you the before and after on Monday, but while I am busy at work, I thought I would share what I found out about spray painting metal hardware and silver spray paint – it is not all the same!
+I thought I would share what I found out about spray painting metal hardware using silver spray paint – it is not all the same!

 Some women collect shoes, I collect cans of spray paint.
 I do like shoes, too, but my spray paint collection far exceeds my shoes.
 I went to my stash to find I had not just one can of silver, but 5 cans – all different brands.